Financial Aid FAQs

 Q. Will my enrollment status affect the amount of Pell Grant that I receive?

-Q. What does the red flag on MyPortal (Financial Aid tab) mean?
+Q. What does the Unsatisfied Requirements message on MyPortal (Financial Aid app) mean?

-Q. How long will it take for the red flag on my MyPortal
+Q. How long will it take for the Unsatisfied Requirements message on my MyPortal (Financial Aid app) to be cleared?

 Q. How do I know when my Financial Aid funds are scheduled to disburse?